 This short book can be of use to anyone interested in development, market and public sector reform, public administration, politics and law.
 We develop a theory that clarifies the nature and functioning of governance evolutions.
 As a novel theory of governance, EGT understands governance as radically evolutionary, which implies that all elements of governance are subject to evolution, that these elements co-evolve and that many of them are the product of governance itself.
 Theoretically, the approach draws on a wide array of sources: institutional & development economics, systems theories, post-structuralism, actor- network theories, planning theory and legal studies.

-Crafting strategies for sustainable local development - a community guide
+Crafting strategies for sustainable local development -

 We wrote this book with small communities in mind.
 Many small places share similar challenges in re-imagining their future and we believe community strategy can help.
 Crafting a strategy, envisioning a long-term future can take many forms.
 The message in this guide is simple: strategy is not a form but rather a function.
 Community strategy needs to coordinate action towards an envisioned future.
 That future needs to connect to the stories, the values, the ways of working together in a community, without simply perpetuating them.